pywbem/pywbemtools/docs/settingsandconfiguration.rst

     eval "$(_PYWBEMCLI_COMPLETE=bash_source pywbemcli)"

-or by creating a completion script file one time as follows when pywbemlistener and pywbemcli are publically available and then sourcing the script when, for example, the terminal window is opened:
+or by creating a completion script file one time as follows when pywbemlistener and pywbemcli are publicly available and then sourcing the script when, for example, the terminal window is opened:

 .. code-block::